What is Motorcycle ABS? – Doubts, Queries and FAQ

 Does Motorcycle ABS provide 100% safety?

-No. ABS does help the rider to get out of tight situations and lose control of the motorcycle, but not in every scenario.
+No. However, not in every scenario does ABS help the rider escape tight situations and lose motorcycle control.
 It brings an extra layer of safety for the rider.

 How does ABS feel for the rider?